 No doubt, tattoo artists have become more dependent on the machines.
 Yet, some still love to explore the artistry with the old stick and poke gear.

-But the problem remains is that it is hard to find the best ink for stick and poke tattoos.
+But the problem remains is that it is hard to find the best tattoo ink for stick and poke.
 You can’t just go use the first thing you see with them as there is a risk of getting a serious allergic reaction or even worse for using the wrong kind of ink.

-To help you reach your goal of becoming the best tattoo artist, I’ve got and found the best stick and poke ink.
+To help you reach your goal of becoming the stick n poke tattoo artist, I’ve got and found the best stick and poke ink.

 Just check them out below.